-- Defined benefit plans plan assets measured at fair value. - Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments),
+- Defined benefit plans plan assets measured at fair value. - Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments), a) Current versus non- current classification

-All amounts disclosed in the financial statements and notes have been rounded off to the nearest lakhs as per the requirement of Schedule III, unless otherwise stated.
+All amounts disclosed in the financial statements and notes have been rounded off to the nearest lacs as per the requirement of Schedule III, unless otherwise stated.
 The financial statements are presented in Indian Rupees (INR), which is also the Company's functional currency.